dragonflydb/documentation/docs/command-reference/sorted-sets/zpopmin.md

 ## Common Mistakes

-- Assuming `ZPOPMIN` operates on unordered sets; it works only with sorted sets.
+- Using the command on a non-sorted set data structure will result in an error.
-- Forgetting that when using `ZPOPMIN`, the members will be permanently removed from the sorted set.
+- Forgetting that when using `ZPOPMIN`, the members will be removed from the sorted set.
+- Not considering the impact of popping multiple elements when performance is a concern.
+  If your goal is to improve throughput, process smaller batches.

 ## FAQs

 ### What happens if the key does not exist?

-If the key does not exist, `ZPOPMIN` returns `nil`, as there are no members to pop.
+If the key does not exist, `ZPOPMIN` returns an empty array.

+### What happens if the sorted set has fewer elements than `count`?

+If the sorted set has fewer elements than the provided `count`, `ZPOPMIN` will return all the available elements and remove them from the set.

 ### Can I use `ZPOPMIN` to atomically pop and process multiple items?

 Yes, you can pass a `count` argument to pop multiple members atomically in a single call.
 Keep in mind that members are returned in ascending order of their scores.

+### Can I use negative values for the `count` parameter?

+No, `count` must always be a non-negative integer.
+A negative value will result in an error.

-### Will `ZPOPMIN` return ties if multiple members have the same score?
+### Does `ZPOPMIN` modify the sorted set?

-Yes, if multiple members have the same score, `ZPOPMIN` will return them in lexicographical order.
-For example, if two or more members have an identical score, the one that comes first alphabetically will be returned first.
+Yes, `ZPOPMIN` removes the returned members from the set.